omise/omise-ios/README.md

 If you clone this project to your local hard drive, you can also checkout the `QuickStart` playground.
 Otherwise if you'd like all the details, read on:

-#### Credit Card Popover
+#### Credit Card Form

-The fastest way to get started with this SDK is to display the provided `CreditCardFormController` as popover from your application.
+The fastest way to get started with this SDK is to display the provided `CreditCardFormController` in your application.
 The `CreditCardFormController` provides a pre-made credit card form and will automatically [tokenize credit card information](https://www.omise.co/security-best-practices) for you.
 You only need to implement two delegate methods and a way to display the form.

+##### Use Credit Card Form in code
-To use the controller in popover mode, modify your view controller with the following
+To use the controller in your application, modify your view controller with the following
 additions:

 ```swift